openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/index.md

 set `ZITI_BROWZER_BOOTSTRAPPER_HOST=my.custom.network`, the certificate must be valid for `*.my.custom.network`

 :::note
-If you use certbot/LetsEncrypt, the certificate created are probably permissioned to be accessable by root only.
+If you use Certbot/LetsEncrypt, the certificate created is likely to be accessible by root only.
 You will need to modify the folder/files accordingly. accordingly.
 :::